-In the sections that follow, examples of citations are provided for the main types of sources used by historians.
+Examples of citations are provided below for the main types of sources used by historians.
 Each includes the proper format for notes (N) and bibliographies (B) which, although they include the same information, are presented in slightly different formats.
 The main differences are the order of the author's name (eg. "John Smith" in notes and "Smith, John" in bibliographies) and the placement of commas, periods, and parentheses to separate the various elements of the citation.
 After a source has been cited the first time in the essay, use short-form citation (S) for all subsequent references to the same work.